 Today’s students have grown up using technology and have come to expect it in the classroom, but there are arguments about how large a role technology should play in education.
 Supporters suggest that technology creates the potential for more active student engagement and provides instant access to up-to-date resources while critics say it could be a distraction.
-While technology in the class room certainly has its benefits, certain aspects of technology are challenging.
+While technology in the classroom certainly has its benefits, certain aspects of technology are challenging.
 For example, smartphones and easy access to technology have made it easier for students to cheat and can negatively impact learning.

 4. Controversy over charter schools and voucher programs.

 Another hot topic in education today is school choice.
 Charter schools and school vouchers allow parents to choose options other than traditional public schools for their children.
-Charter schools are funded by a combination of private and public funds and operate outside the public-school system.
+Charter schools are funded by a combination of private and public funds and operate outside the public school system.
 School vouchers allow parents to use public funds to send their child to a school of choice, including private schools.
 Critics of these schools suggest that charter schools and voucher programs siphon funds away from public schools that are already struggling financially.

-5. Problems with common core curriculum.
+5. Problems with the common core curriculum.

 The Common Core State Standards were developed to specify exactly what students should know before graduating high school.
 It was developed in 2009 to promote educational equity across the country, holding all students to the same standardized testing requirements.
-Some see the problem as federal intrusion into the state control of education and others say that it doesn’t allow for teacher innovation and flexibility with the learning process.
+Some see the problem as a federal intrusion into the state control of education and others say that it doesn’t allow for teacher innovation and flexibility with the learning process.
 Most states adopted the standards when they were introduced but more than a dozen have since repealed or revised them.

 6. Decreased teacher salaries.

 Teacher salaries are by no means impressive and, in most states, they have decreased steadily over the past few years.
 In fact, research shows that the average salary for public elementary and secondary school teachers dropped by nearly 5% between the 2009/10 school year and now.
 States like Oklahoma and Colorado experienced a 17% and 16% decrease – these states also saw massive teacher walkouts in 2018.
-There are, of course, some states where teacher salaries increased, and some teachers received a growth in benefits that may or may not be enough to balanced out wages that are low overall.
+There are, of course, some states where teacher salaries increased, and some teachers received a growth in benefits that may or may not be enough to balance out wages that are low overall.

 7. Emphasis on standardized testing.